-One of the most frequent questions I am asked via the House Rabbit Society’s online Rabbit Health link is, “My rabbit’s nose and eyes are running.
+One of the most frequent questions I am [asked] is, “My rabbit’s nose and eyes are running.
 Did he catch a cold from me?”
 Fortunately, your bunny cannot contract a human cold, as the viruses that cause such misery in humans are not contagious to rabbits.
 (Note that rabbits can serve as vectors for such viruses.
 If you have a cold, be sure to wash your hands before you pet your bunny, lest you inadvertently share your “germs” with the next person who pets the bunny!)

 Upper Respiratory Infection (“Snuffles”)